 We love offering demos at our market!
 We welcome chefs and artisans to come and demonstrate their skills with everything from soapmaking to cooking with seasonally wildcrafted ingredients.
 Have an idea for a demonstration?
 Please see our entertainment page for more information and to fill out an application!

 Please read our Bylaws and Rules and Guidelines.
 If you think you are a good fit and are interested in becoming a vendor, the application can be found here.
 Please don’t hesitate to contact us if you have any further questions or concerns.

 Anything you, yourself, grow or have a direct hand in growing, making or producing is permitted.
 Produce, flowers, grains, flours, live plants, coffee, salsas, jams, breads, meat, crocheted hats, ceramics, soaps, candles, drums, animal fleece and so on.
-If you produce it on your homestead, in your studio, or in conjuction with a collaborative, we invite you to join us.
+If you produce it on your homestead, in your studio, or in conjunction with a collaborative, we invite you to join us.
 Items do require pre-approval by the board, so please include all items you are considering for the season in your initial application, and keep us informed if you have additional items come up throughout the season.
 All vendors shall abide by all state and local food safety and health regulations.
 It is the responsibility of each vendor to be aware of and to maintain compliance with such regulations as they apply to their products.
 The number of craft vendors cannot exceed the number of food & produce vendors, so there are a limited number of strictly craft spaces available.
 A comprehensive list of what we allow at at the market can be found by reading our Rules and Guidelines.